Scuttling of the French fleet at Toulon: Aftermath

 The scuttling of the fleet did remove British and Allied strategic concerns about the possibility of it falling into German hands and allowed them to focus their naval resources elsewhere; although the British did try at first to have the French fleet defect to them but its destruction was in the end equally acceptable to them.
-Conversely, the loss of the French ships also had disastrous results in relation to Italian naval strategy and ambitions as the Regia Marina had envisioned acquiring part of the French fleet for itself; thus, the event strained the relations between Vichy France and Fascist Italia almost to the breaking point.
+Conversely, the loss of the French ships also had disastrous results in relation to Italian naval strategy and ambitions as the Regia Marina had envisioned acquiring part of the French fleet for itself; thus, the event strained the relations between Vichy France and Fascist Italy almost to the breaking point.

 A year later, the Italian naval fleet did what de Gaulle wished the Vichy French had done.
 They set sail for North Africa after the Italian Armistice in 1943.
 Almost all major warships of the Regia Marina escaped Italy and were available for Italy after the end of World War II.
 France had to rebuild its whole navy after the war.

 Most of the French light cruisers were salvaged by the Italians, either to restore them as fighting ships or for scrap.
 The cruisers Jean de Vienne and La Galissonnière were renamed FR11 and FR12, respectively, but their repair was prevented by Allied bombing and their use would have been unlikely, given the Italians' chronic shortage of fuel.
 Even the light destroyer Le Hardi (renamed FR37) and another four of the same class as Le Hardi were salvaged: FR32 (ex-Corsaire), FR33 (ex-Epée), FR34 (ex-Lansquenet), FR35 (ex-Fleuret).

 The main guns from the scuttled battleship Provence were later removed and used in a former French turret battery at Saint-Mandrier-sur-Mer, guarding the approaches to Toulon, to replace original fortress guns, sabotaged by their French crews.
 Mounting four 340 mm guns, in 1944 this fortification duelled with numerous Allied battleships for over a week before being silenced during Operation Dragoon.